duova/SlotableFramework/README.md

 Inventory - Inventories of slotables.
 These can be dynamic or static, in terms of how many slotables they can contain.
 They can also be preset with slotables, which can be locked.

 Constituent - Building blocks of a slotable which can be reused to share functionality between slotables.
 These are themselves supposed to be scriptable by blueprints with targeters, operators, and events.
-They offer a wide range of replication options as well as runtime game data injection functionality.

 Forms - An APawn that is capable of holding slotables.
 This is just a conceptual definition, as technically anything with the right components can be considered a "form".